colabi/orange-demo/README.md

 The context (ideally) interacts with objects in the environment through a not at all completely fleshed out IO system (touch input/monitor output).
 Even the computer must simulate a touch on the virtual input device.
 As such, it is loosely coupled and intentionally open to cheating.

 The AI uses a simple minimax algorithm for the game.
-To be better implemented (CPU/RAM) on things like initial move, the decision tree could be baked into a blob that is bit packed.
+To be better implemented (CPU/RAM) on things like initial move, the decision tree could be baked into a blob that is bit packed and should fit within 2MB.
 Wasn't time for this.
-But on a device like a mobile you can see a stall on the first move (as it computes the full 500K+ moves).
+On a device like a mobile you can see a stall on the first move (as it computes the full 500K+ moves).